How to Become a Teacher in Delaware

 The most important question you need to ask yourself and answer before going on is what level and subject you long to teach.
 You can teach elementary school, middle school, high school, or special education.
 It is up to you.
 However, you must decide this first in order to find out the exact requirements that will be asked of you to become qualified.
 If you are not sure yet, consider the following: Do you have a passion for a specific subject?
 If you do have a passion for a specific subject, you may want to consider becoming a high school or middle school teacher.
 If you do not have specific subject specialty, you can consider becoming an elementary school teacher.
 Elementary school educators teach a breadth of fundamental subjects.

-Complete Your Education Requirements for Teaching in Delaware
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Delaware

-Professional educators in Delaware are required to have at least a Bachelor's Degree.
-To become a teacher, you must also complete a Delaware State Board-approved teacher preparation program.
+Professional educators in Delaware are required to have at least a bachelor's degree in education that includes a Delaware State Board-approved teacher preparation program.
 This program will focus on the specific level and subject you desire to teach.